phpscott/open-source/FilmhubIngestor/README.md

 #### Commands to run the script ####

 The script is run on the command line and requires 2 arguments to be passed with values.

-The arguements or parameters are:
+The arguments or parameters are:

 - `-c filename`: This is the name of the **configuration** JSON file without the extension: `-c default`
 - `-a action`: This is the **action** that should be performed when running the script:  `-a objects`